OrderLab/ePass/core/Readme.md

 Raw libbpf library loader doesn't change the "imm" value when calling the `callback_fn`.
 It doesn't support calling it after changing the resources.

-## function_arg?

-Not sure why there is no function_arg stuffs in code generation.

 ## ALLOCARRAY?

 Why pre-colored?